Diploma in Counselling – Level 3

 Entry requirements

-4. A level of IT skills will be needed to do this course
+4. A level of IT skills will be needed to do this course as all course work will need to be uploaded to our Turnitin system.

 Materials

-A book list will be provided and it is recommended you obtain one book from the list.
+A book list will be provided, and it is recommended you obtain one book from the list.
 (At candidates own expense).

 Day, time and duration